NicolasAngleraud/SuperWikt-fr/README.md

 	**Input**: wikitionary.tsv and wiktionary_preds.tsv

-	**Output**: tsv file that uses the predictions and class scores for each sense in wiktionary_preds.tsv to enrich with this information the Wiktionary tsv file wiktionary.tsv and get the final produced resource enriched_wiktionary.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 23, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES)
+	**Output**: tsv file that uses the predictions and class scores for each sense in wiktionary_preds.tsv to enrich with this information the Wiktionary tsv file wiktionary.tsv and get the final produced resource enriched_wiktionary.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'pos', 'gender', 'labels', 'definition', 'example_i' for i between 1 and 23, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES)

 	Finally, the script enriches the Wiktionary data by combining wiktionary.tsv and wiktionary_preds.tsv.
 This step enhances the extracted resource from Wiktionary with additional semantic information for each sense (supersenses, hypersenses, class scores), creating enriched_wiktionary.tsv.